natgo/wt-wiki-scraper/wikitext-transpiled/fleet/HMS%20Glorious.md

 == Description ==
 <!-- ''In the first part of the description, cover the history of the ship's creation and military application.
 In the second part, tell the reader about using this ship in the game.
 Add a screenshot: if a beginner player has a hard time remembering vehicles by name, a picture will help them identify the ship in question.'' -->
-The '''{{Specs|name}}''' is a rank {{Specs|rank}} British battlecruiser {{Battle-rating}}.
-It was introduced in [[Update "Fire and Ice"]].

-One of the trio of the Courageous-class "large light cruiser", the {{PAGENAME}}'s design perfectly encapsulates Fleet Admiral Jackie Fisher's obsession with speed and firepower.
-Designed to get around the restriction to build new capital ship by the government, the Glorious' appearance is akin to that of a half-finished battleship with protection nowhere close to an actual battleship.
-Fortunately for the Glorious and her sister ship, the ship would later be converted into an aircraft carrier to put the better use for the wasted deck space after the Great War.
+One of the trio of the Courageous-class "large light cruisers", the {{PAGENAME}}'s design perfectly encapsulates First Sea Lord John ('Jackie') Fisher's obsession with superior speed and firepower.
+Built with his 'Baltic Project' in mind, the ship was designed with high speed and large guns to devastate enemy cruisers while having a shallow draught to allow operations supporting coastal landings in the Baltics.
+Despite being a capital ship, it was designed with paper thin armour, partly to allow for the high speed and partly to get around a restriction imposed by the Government on the construction of new capital ships, with First Sea Lord Fisher presenting the ships as simply large light cruisers.
+In fact, the ships were so lightly built that HMS Courageous took not insignificant structural damage in rough seas during sea trials, buckling the hull and deck in several places, shearing off rivets and allowing water to pour in.

-In War Thunder, the Glorious' unconventional design made her distinctive from the other "pocket battleship" at her BR, such as [[Admiral Graf Spee|Graf Spee]] and the [[IJN Ikoma|Ikoma]].
-The ship is a true "glass cannon", featuring high offensive firepower in the form of four 381 mm cannons, numerous 102 mm guns, a truckload of torpedoes, along with good mobility to boot.
-But it still lacks an adequate armour to shield her off from enemy fire.
+Introduced in [[Update "Fire and Ice"]], the unconventional design of HMS Glorious in her 1919 configuration makes her very distinctive from the other "pocket battleships" at her BR, such as [[Admiral Graf Spee|Graf Spee]] and the [[IJN Ikoma|Ikoma]].
+The ship is a true "glass cannon", featuring high offensive firepower in the form of four 381 mm cannons, numerous 102 mm guns, a huge stockpile of torpedoes, along with great mobility to boot, however still lacks adequate armour to shield from even cruiser-calibre guns.

 == General info ==
 === Survivability and armour ===